-Patrick van Deurzen is a Dutch composer and teaches Music Theory, Instrumentation and Arranging at the Royal Conservatory of the Hague and the Rotterdam Conservatory of Music.
+Patrick van Deurzen is a Dutch composer and teaches Music Theory, Instrumentation and Arranging at the Royal Conservatory of the Hague.

 His music is performed by renowned performers as the DoelenKwartet and DoelenEnsemble, Sinfonia Rotterdam, Schönberg Ensemble, Novosibirsk Chamber Orchestra, Latvian and Flemish Radio Choir and New Morse Code in the Netherlands, in concert halls like The Doelen in Rotterdam, Muziekgebouw aan het IJ in Amsterdam and The Philharmonie in Haarlem; and abroad, in the USA, Japan, Brazil, Russia, Germany, Italy, Spain and Czech Republic; and broadcasted both on national and international radio and television.

 In 2015 van Deurzen did a Master degree on the research: Referential Networks: Composing and the “Outside World”

 Van Deurzen latest works are Sura Cantata for Orchestra, Choir and Soloists, to be premiered November 2021 by MOV choir and Ars Musica Orchestra, a new Music Theatre work Mancha, Mancha!, for Henk Neven, Matthijs van der Woerd and the DoelenEnsemble, to be premiered in November 2022; a set of variations, Kathenka’s dreams, on a theme by Jurriaan Andriessen for piano 4-mains, and If this ain’t Jazz… for soprano saxophone and piano, which can also be played by any other melody instrument, and is also available as lead-sheet (melody + chords)

 (highlights; for a complete work-list see All Music)